Mark Wells: Amateur career

-Mark Wells graduated from Lake Shore High School in St. Clair Shores, Michigan in 1975.
+Mark Wells graduated from Lake Shore High School in St. Clair Shores, Michigan, in 1975.
 Wells then attended Bowling Green State University from 1975 to 1979 where he was a star forward with the Falcons in the Central Collegiate Hockey Association.
 Despite his abilities as a player, Wells did not receive a scholarship offer to play hockey until after his first season with the team.

 Following the completion of his college career, Wells, along with Falcons teammate Ken Morrow, was selected to play on the 1980 U.S. Olympic Men's Ice Hockey team that went on to win the gold medal at Lake Placid.
+Wells played centre on a line with Phil Verchota and Eric Strobel.

+Wells was the last players added to the 1980 roster.
+He suffered from a hairline fracture during a training run, this threatened his chances.

 Professional career

 Wells was selected 176th overall in the 1977 NHL Entry Draft by the Montreal Canadiens.
 He joined Montreal's top farm team the Nova Scotia Voyageurs after the Olympics but was unable to secure a spot on the Canadiens roster.
 He was traded to the Detroit Red Wings after the 1980 season, however refused the assignment and was released from his contract.

-Wells then signed as a free agent with the New York Rangers but spent the next two seasons shifting around the minor leagues playing for the New Haven Nighthawks, Flint Generals, Fort Wayne Komets and Oklahoma City Stars.
+Wells then signed as a free agent with the New York Rangers but spent the next two seasons shifting around the minor leagues playing for the New Haven Nighthawks, Flint Generals, Fort Wayne Komets, and Oklahoma City Stars.
 Wells finally retired in 1982 without playing a single game in the NHL.